ingridca8/Software-Engineer/Data_structures/Linked_lists.md

     + traversing (or traveling through) the linked list

 Linked lists typically contain unidirectional links (next node), but some implementations make use of bidirectional links (next and previous nodes).

+With linked lists, nodes are linked to from only one other node.
+## Add nodes
+Adding a new node to the beginning of the list requires you to link your new node to the current head node.
+This way, you maintain your connection with the following nodes in the list.
+## Remove nodes
+If you accidentally remove the single link to a node, that node’s data and any following nodes could be lost to your application, leaving you with orphaned nodes.

+To properly maintain the list when removing a node from the middle of a linked list, you need to be sure to adjust the link on the previous node so that it points to the following node.

+Depending on the language, nodes which are not referenced are removed automatically.
+“Removing” a node is equivalent to removing all references to the node.